Who are we?

-Dr Gwyneth Peaty is a sessional academic and research assistant in Internet Studies at Curtin University.
-Her research interests include popular culture, accessibility, digital media and the Gothic.
+Dr Gwyneth Peaty is a Research Fellow in Internet Studies at Curtin University.
+Her interests include popular culture, accessibility, digital media and the Gothic.
 Recent publications include Power in Silence: Captions, Deafness, and the Final Girl in M/C Journal 20 (3) and Alternative Approaches to Engaging with Video Content: Mainstreaming Captions for Online Lectures in Higher Education in Australia (Report co-written with Mike Kent, Katie Ellis, Natalie Latter and Kathryn Locke).

 Dr Leanne McRae is a research assistant in Internet Studies at Curtin University.
 Her publications include a monograph titled Terror, Consumption and Leisure: Spaces for Harm in a Post-Crash Era (forthcoming in 2018) and “Blackboard as in/accessible social media: Updating education, teaching and learning,” in Ellis, K. and Kent, M. (eds), Disability and Social Media: Global Perspectives in 2017.